 Watermelon (Citrullus lanatus Thunb.) is one of the important vegetable crops grown extensively in India.
-It is a major tropical crop in southern Indian states of Karnataka, Andhra Pradesh and Tamil Nadu.
-India is the second largest producer of watermelon fruit among the Asian countries accounting 2.48 million tonnes from 1.01 lakh hectare with the productivity of 24.58 t ha-1 (HSD, 2017).
-In Tamil Nadu, the production is 1.63 lakh tonnes from an area of 6930 ha with the average productivity of 23.52 t ha (DES, 2017).
+It is a major tropical crop in the south Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu.
+India is the second largest producer of watermelon fruit among the Asian countries accounting 2.48 million tonnes from 1.01 lakh hectare with the productivity of 24.58 t ha-1 (HSD, 2017.
+In Tamil Nadu, the production is 1.63 lakh tonnes from an area of 6930 ha with an average productivity of 23.52 t ha (DES, 2017).
+Corresponding author's e-mail: paramusoil@gmail.com erosion (Manikandan and Subramanian, 2010).

-The Theri lands (red sand dunes) are one of the major wastelands in Tirunelveli and Thoothukudi districts of Tamil Nadu.
-These theries are located (770 49' 44" to 780 28' 22" E and from 80 15'13" to 90 11' 0" N) to an the extent of 20,171 ha (Jawahar et al., 1999).
-The soils have low nutrient status, low water holding capacity, low organic carbon content and are susceptible to high wind erosion (Manikandan and Subramanian, 2010).
 The mean annual rainfall of the study area is between 610 and 700 mm.

-A soil amendment is any material added to a soil to improve its physical properties, such as water retention, permeability, water infiltration, drainage, aeration and structure.
-In theri soils (red sand dune) organic amendments like tank silt, FYM, composted coir pith (CCP) etc. improve the physico-chemical properties of soil.
+The Theri lands (red sand dunes) are one of the significant wastelands in Tirunelveli and Thoothukudi districts of Tamil Nadu.
+These theries are located (77° 49' 44" to 78° 28' 22" E and from 8° 15'13" to 9° 11' 0" N) to an extent of 20,171 ha (Jawahar et al., 1999).
+The soils have low nutrient status, low water holding capacity, low organic carbon content, and are susceptible to high wind aeration and structure.
+In theri soils (red sand dune), organic amendments like tank silt, FYM, composted coir pith (CCP), etc., improve soil's physic-chemical properties.
 Many organic amendments contain plant nutrients and act as organic fertilizers.
-Monitoring soil and plant nutrient status is an essential to ensure maximum crop productivity.
+Monitoring soil and plant nutrient status is essential to ensure maximum crop productivity.
 It is well known that organic amendments and inorganic fertilizers are essential to increase the productivity of crops and fertility of soils.